 |Evaluate your technology and identify security risks||Define cybersecurity goals and strategy||Deploy controls and educate your staff||Monitor systems and respond to incidents||Review security controls and optimize|

 What happens when an IT person with years of accumulated knowledge about your company’s technology leaves?
 You’re forced to find a replacement and spend months training them on your systems and goals.
 Dealing with churn and loss of institutional knowledge can present a serious problem for IT teams.

 MSPs provide consistency and dependability that hiring in-house can’t.
 A veteran MSP attracts and trains top talent so that your company always has the technical expertise it needs, without any of the staffing headaches.

 Is your company curious about the benefits of the managed IT service model?
 Contact us any time at 877-877-1840 or [email protected] to speak with our friendly, helpful team.
 We’d be happy to learn more about your business and answer any questions you have.
-We’re passionate about helping Charlotte, NC and Albany, NY business discover IT confidence, and we hope to speak with you soon!
+We’re passionate about helping businesses in Albany, New York, Charlotte, North Carolina, and Bluffton, South Carolina discover IT confidence, and we hope to speak with you soon!